St. Paul Property Crime Lawyer

 At Rogosheske, Rogosheske & Atkins, PLLC, our St. Paul property crime attorneys have over 80 years of combined experience and have handled thousands of cases.
 We know the laws and the court systems, and we know what it takes to develop and present a compelling legal defense.
 When you hire us, you'll receive personalized attention from the beginning of your case until its conclusion.
 Additionally, our team is accessible and available 24/7.
 You'll also get our cell phone numbers so you can reach us whenever you have questions or concerns about your case.
 We're providing zealous advocacy in Dakota County and Washington County!

 Criminal Damage to Property MN

-In Minnesota, criminal damage to property is generally defined as causing physical damage to someone else's possessions without their consent.
+In Minnesota damage of property law, criminal damage to property is generally defined as causing physical damage to someone else's possessions without their consent.
 Four degrees of this offense exist, which are separated based on the specifics of the situation.

 Criminal Damage to Property 1st Degree in Minnesota

 A person could be charged with a first-degree offense if:

 - The damage they caused put another person at risk of bodily harm;

 - They damaged a police car, fire apparatus, ambulance, or other public safety vehicle to the point that its service was substantially impaired or interrupted or the damage caused a risk of bodily harm;